XPRNetwork/ts-smart-contract-docs/src/stdlib/action.md

 * ```ts
   function currentReceiver(): Name
   ```
   Get the current receiver of the action.
-The contract name should be returned in
+Will always be equal to the name of the current executing contract.

   **Example**
   ```ts